sbinet/fubsy/doc/guide/example-java.rst

     }

 Like the naive C example above, this works, but it could be better.
-Here's how it works: first, we assign four local variables with filenames of interest. ``mainsrc`` and ``testsrc`` are filelist objects as above, which use wildcards to find files as late as possible.
+Here's how it works: first, we assign four variables with filenames of interest. ``mainsrc`` and ``testsrc`` are filelist objects as above, which use wildcards to find files as late as possible.
 Note the use of recursive patterns here, since Java